manhdung3010/manhdung3010/README.md

 ## 💼 What I'm Looking For

-- 🎯 **Internship Opportunities** in Full Stack JavaScript Development
+- 🎯 **Opportunities to work on real-world web development projects**
 - 🌟 **Open Source Projects** to contribute and collaborate
 - 📚 **Mentorship** in advanced web development patterns
 - 🤝 **Professional Networking** with industry experts